I had LASIK eye surgery in May 2018. It’s been over 5 months since the surgery now, and some of you have been asking me for a review.

 Then the procedure is repeated for the other eye.

-The doctor will talk to you thought the surgery, so you won’t feel anxious.
+The doctor will talk to you throughout the surgery, so you won’t feel anxious.

 Post the surgery, I was asked to sit in the waiting room for some time, where I was given protective glasses to wear.